ibrahimhamza01/globalretail-360/README.md

 **Methodology:**
 - Build `dim_customers` table with segment classification.
-- Compute retention and return rates over 12 months.
+- Compute 12-month retention and return rates for each customer.
+- Aggregate metrics at the segment level.
 - Compare Corporate vs. Consumer segment using:
-  - Relative retention difference
-  - Return rate comparison
+  - 12-month retention rate
+  - Fraction of customers with at least one return
+- Conduct Chi-square tests to check if differences are statistically significant.

-**Key Insights & Takeaways:** *(To be completed after analysis)*
+**Key Insights & Takeaways:**
+- **Retention:** Both segments have nearly identical 12-month retention — Consumer 43.7%, Corporate 43.6%.
+Chi-square test confirms no significant difference (p = 0.901).
+- **Returns:** Fraction of customers with at least one return is similar — Consumer 10.87%, Corporate 11.09%.
+Chi-square test confirms no significant difference (p = 0.708).
+- **Interpretation:** The hypothesis that Corporate customers have higher retention or lower return rates is **not supported** by the data.
+LTV assumptions based solely on retention and returns are not validated.
+- **Actionable Insight:** Marketing and retention strategies should not assume Corporate customers are inherently “stickier” or less likely to return products.
+Additional metrics (e.g., order frequency, average order value) should be considered for segment-specific targeting.

 ---